 An RSU represents a promise to deliver a share of the Company's common stock as soon as practicable after vesting.
-Annual awards of RSUs are scheduled to vest in three equal annual installments beginning on the 28th of the month in which the first anniversary of the grant date occurs, with full or pro rata vesting in the event of death, disability and specified terminations of employment.
-The RSU awards granted to the named executive officers on February 23, 2015 are scheduled to vest on February 28, 2016, 2017 and 2018.
+Annual awards of RSUs are scheduled to vest in three equal annual installments beginning on the 28^{th} of the month in which the first anniversary of the grant date occurs, with full or pro rata vesting in the event of death, disability and specified terminations of employment.
+The RSU awards granted to the named executive officers on February 22, 2016 are scheduled to vest on February 28, 2017, 2018 and 2019.
+The special RSU award granted to Mr. Zaffino on June 1, 2016 is scheduled to vest in full on June 15, 2019.
 RSU awards include the right to payment of dividend equivalents for each share of common stock that is paid in respect of a vested RSU.
 Dividend equivalents that relate to RSUs that do not vest or are forfeited also will be forfeited.
 Holders of RSU awards have no right to vote the shares of common stock subject to the award.